tjdwill/cpp-notes/Qt/qt-windows.md

 Unless explicitly stated otherwise through the `setModal()` method, dialog windows are modeless if `show()` is called.
 Additionally, you want to make use of the *raise* and *activateWindow* methods to ensure that the window is both properly raised to the front of the window queue and active, even if the window is already non-hidden.
 When `exec()` is called instead of `show()`, the window is modal.

+## Modal vs. Modeless Windows

+A *modeless* window is a window that is allowed to run independently.
+It doesn't block the other windows.
+These windows typically have their signals connected to slots that implement some behavior or functionality.
+A modeless window allows the user to switch between it and other windows in the application at will. *Modal* windows, however, **do** block the other windows, effectively barring the application from running until the user is done with the window.
+Have you ever opened some dialog box in a program and attempted to click outside of it, only to have the window blink a few times and an alarm bell sound trigger?
+That was a modal window.

+Unless explicitly stated otherwise through the `setModal()` method, dialog windows are modeless if `show()` is called.
+Additionally, you want to make use of the *raise* and *activateWindow* methods to ensure that the window is both properly raised to the front of the window queue and active, even if the window is already non-hidden.
+When `exec()` is called instead of `show()`, the window is modal.